PostHog/posthog/README.md

 <a href="https://posthog.com/docs/self-host/overview#deploy">Deploy PostHog Self-Hosted</a>

-... or use [PostHog Cloud](https://app.posthog.com/signup) if you don't want to self-host.
+... or use [PostHog Cloud](https://app.posthog.com/signup) if you don't need to self-host.

 <br /><br />